Darul Huda Islamic University

-Darul Huda Islamic University is an educational institute of higher religious learning located at Chemmad in Malappuram district, Kerala.
+Darul Huda Islamic University is an unaccredited private Islamic university in Malappuram district, Kerala, India.
 It is equivalent to an unaided and non-affiliated Indian madrasa.
 Established in 1986 it is a Sunni institution for the training of Islamic scholars in India.
 It offers both undergraduate and postgraduate programs.

-From 2009, it has claimed the status of a private Islamic university; and from 2010 it has been affiliated to the League of Islamic Universities, Cairo, Egypt.
+Since 2010, it has been a member of the League of Islamic Universities, Cairo, Egypt.
 However the UGC, India's only official body with the power to accredit universities, does not list it as a university.

+Sayyid Sadiq Ali Shihab Thangal serves as the President of the Managing Committee, while Bahaudheen Muhammed Nadwi is the Vice President, and Haji U. Muhammad Shafi is the General Secretary.

+Main campus

+Darul Huda University campus is located in Chemmad, Malappuram, Kerala area, which is commonly known as 'Hidaya Nagar' of Chemmad city.
+The Darul Huda University is a part of 100 acres owned by the DHIU.

+Affiliated colleges

+Darul Huda Islamic University has a network of affiliated colleges across Kerala and other regions.
+These institutions offer programs aligned with DHIU’s academic and religious curriculum.